 Things to Look For

-There are a number of features that you always want to see in headphones for drummers.
+There are several features that you always want to see in headphones for drummers.
 They include:

 - Noise cancellation – The whole point of using headphones while you drum is to filter out as much of the background noise as possible so you can just go about doing your job.
 So your headphones should provide outstanding noise cancellation.